 A compact head and disk assembly 10, incorporating the principles of the present invention, is depicted in overview in FIG. 1.
 In FIG. 1, the assembly 10 is shown as including a housing 12, which functions to enclose, align, and/or support all of the other elements included as part of the assembly 10.
-The housing 12 is preferably formed as a metal casting, such as of aluminum.
+The housing 12 is preferably 10 formed as a metal casting, such as of aluminum.
 The housing 12 may also be formed from stock by machining, and may also be formed by sintering of formed powdered metal, in accordance with known technology.
-A continuous outer peripheral wall 11 and recesses presented by the fourth region and by the scale 10 13 (FIG. 5) serve to reinforce the housing 12 and also to minimize the amount of material required in its fabrica-
+A continuous outer peripheral wall 11 and recesses Another aspect of the present invention provides for 15 13 (FIG. 5) serve to reinforce the housing 12 and also to minimize the amount of material required in its fabrication.

 A cover 14 attaches to the housing 12 via screws 15 and thereby encloses the interior thereof.
+The assem-20 bled housing 12 and cover 14 are typically quite compact: approximately 63/4 inches in length (173 mm), approximately 4 inches in width (102 mm) and approximately one inch high (24.5 mm).
 A gasket 16 seals the interior of the housing 12 from the ambient, and prevents intrusion of foreign particulate material, such as dust, which would interfere with the operation of the assembly 10.
 A breather filter 17 enables the pressure inside the housing 12 to equalize to exterior ambient.
-Two ports 18 are provided through the cover 14 to enable the interior to be purged of dust particles during the manufacturing operation.
+Two ports 18 are provided through the cover 14 to 30 enable the interior to be purged of dust particles during the manufacturing operation.
 Seals 19 seal the two ports 18 after purging.

-A micropore air filter 20 is mounted in one corner 21 25 of the housing 12 and filters internal air to remove any particulate contamination during operation.
+A micropore air filter 20 is mounted in one corner 21 of the housing 12 and filters internal air to remove any

-The head and disk assembly 10 includes three major elements or subsystems: an optical encoder subassembly 100 described in connection with FIG. 2; a disk, spindle scribed in connection with FIGS. 1 and 3-6, and a rotary actuator and motor subassembly 300, described in connection with FIGS. 13, 4, 7, and 8.
+The head and disk assembly 10 includes three major elements or subsystems: an optical encoder subassembly 100 described in connection with FIG. 2; a disk, spindle and direct drive spindle motor subassembly 200 detary actuator and motor subassembly 300, described in connection with FIGS. 1, 3, 4, 7, and 8.